Microbiological and Chemical Exposure Assessment

 - Information Collection Requirements Rule — Protozoa and Enteric Virus Sample Collection Procedures (PDF) (63 pp, 2MB) — This publication (EPA 814-B-95-001) is an illustrated guide for the collection of water samples under the ICR.
 The guide complements a training video on this topic.
 Note: this June 1995 publication contains some material that has been changed with the May 1996 promulgation of the ICR.

-- MPN Software Program — This program is used for calculating MPN (Most Probable Number) and confidence limits values.
+- MPN Software Program— This program is used for calculating MPN (Most Probable Number) and confidence limits values.for bacterial and viral tests.
+It acan also be used for a number of other applications that utilize most probable number statistics.
 The upgraded Windows-based MPN Calculator integrates into a single file and replaces the old DOS-based MPN.exe and MPNV.exe programs.
 The downloadable User Manual (PDF) gives installation instructions and describes the full functionality and limitations of the new program.
-Please follow the installation instructions in the manual before downloading the EPA-MPN - Setup.msi file.
+Please note that there are two new versions, one for x86 operating systems, such as Windows XP and some versions of Windows 7 and one for 64 bit systems, such as Windows 8.
+Please follow the installation instructions in the User Manual and download the appropriate version from the links in the manual..

 - Quality Assurance/Quality Control Guidance for Laboratories Performing PCR Analyses on Environmental Samples (PDF) (64 pp, 360K) — This publication (EPA 815-B-04-001) is intended to serve as a general guide for the development of laboratory and method-specific QA/QC procedures for PCR analysis of environmental analysis.